DhruvaSambrani/idc621/docs/termpaper2/index.md

 Thank you for teaching and evaluating the course.

-This is the Term Paper 2 submission for IDC621 for the Spring Semester 2021.
+This is the Term Paper 2 submission for IDC621 for the Spring Semester 2021 for MS18163.

-The submission folder contains the following files -

 ## Files to be evaluated